-Another day has ended and you get ready for bedtime.
-You close your eyes and wait for sleep to arrive.
-And yet, pessimistic and stressful thoughts keep you awake.
-If you wonder why this happens, it is because of your brain.
 At night, the human brain processes everything that happened during the day.
-As human beings absorb high quantities of information throughout the day (the equivalent of 34 gigabytes according to some estimates), you don’t have the time to process and analyze all your thoughts as you work, commute, or spend quality time with your loved ones.
+As human beings absorb high quantities of information throughout the day, you don’t have the time to process and analyze all your thoughts as you work, commute, or spend quality time with your loved ones.

 As soon as you are in bed, lying still and in silence, your thoughts start rolling around in your head.
-You suddenly remember the bills to pay, upcoming work deadlines, and arguments you had with a colleague or relative.
+You suddenly remember the bills to pay, upcoming work deadlines, and arguments you had with a loved one.
 Silencing those thoughts becomes an enormous challenge and the biggest obstacle separating you from a good night’s sleep.
-This is something serious.
-When you are sleep deprived, your energy levels drop, you feel fatigued, irritable, and are at risk of a poor performance at work or school.
+When you are sleep deprived, your energy levels drop, you feel fatigued and irritable, and at risk of poor performance at work or school.

 Healthy sleep is vital for everyone.
 It is just as important as eating or exercising.
 While you sleep, your body begins getting ready for the following day.
 Think of it as a restoration process that is necessary so you can function at your best potential.
 Overall, this has a wide range of benefits for both your mental and physical well-being such as: